Cooler Master MK770

 The Bottom Line

 The Cooler Master MK770 is a wireless mechanical keyboard that has been widely praised for its comfort and performance.
-What we found particularly impressive is its tri-mode wireless capabilities, including Bluetooth 5.1 and 2.4GHz, which offer flexibility in connectivity.
-The hot-swappable switch design is another standout feature, giving users the freedom to customize their typing experience.
+What we found particularly impressive is its tri-mode wireless design, which lets users connect via 2.4GHz dongle, Bluetooth 5.1, or USB-C wired mode, switching between all three depending on the device or situation.
+That connectivity flexibility, confirmed by 15 of 19 sources we analyzed, is one of the keyboard's clearest selling points.
+The hot-swappable switch design is another standout feature, giving users the freedom to customize their typing experience without soldering.
 The keyboard's sound-dampening, gasket-mounted design, as noted by tomsguide.com and tomshardware.com, significantly reduces noise and vibrations, enhancing the typing feel.
-The Kailh Box V2 switches that come factory-lubricated contribute to a smooth and quiet keystroke, which reviewers have found to be among the best in class.
+The Kailh Box V2 switches come factory-lubricated, contributing to a smooth and quiet keystroke that reviewers have found to be among the best in class.
+A 3-way roller handles volume and lighting control, adding a tactile convenience that rounds out the feature set.
 However, this keyboard does have some notable trade-offs.
 The lack of dedicated macro keys and an included palm rest might be a drawback for those who require more functionality or comfort.
-Additionally, the RGB lighting's impact on battery life, which lasts only about a week, and the software's sluggish performance could be a letdown for users seeking a fully polished experience.
+The RGB lighting's impact on battery life, which lasts only about a week, and the software's sluggish performance could be a letdown for users seeking a fully polished experience.

 Performance Breakdown